practicaltech/TechFest/2021/gathering_5/README.md

 ### 3. Analog

 Analog is continuous and infinite.
 An <b>analog voltage signal</b> can have any value within it's range.
 E.g. any number between 0 and 5 volts, such as 2.3456345v.
-To help illustrate the concept, we can think of sound and color as analog.
-There are an infinite number of frequencies and hues.
+To help illustrate the concept, sound and color are analog; there are an infinite number of frequencies and hues.

 {button (analog read) -> photocell -> why are there only x amount of values -> PWM & Yohan's guide}